 Join and support us!

-Come to our meetings – MASSG meets at 1.30 PM on the third Monday of each month at Montmorency Uniting Church.
+Come to our meetings – MASSG meets at 2 PM on the third Monday of each month at Montmorency Community Church, 24 Mayona Rd.
 New members are always welcome.

 There is no membership fee.
 But donations are always needed and warmly accepted.
-Funds go to the ASRC and our support of asylum seekers.
+Funds go to support groups, and our direct support of local asylum seekers.

 Join the MASSG Email List